-Second largest revenue at 28.2% of the total.
-Income Tax is calculated as a percentage of net taxable State income.
+Second largest revenue at 28.8% of the total.
+Income tax is calculated as a percentage of net taxable State income.
 The State caps the rate at 3.20%.
-The Commissioners lowered the Income Tax rate from 3.05% to 3.04% in FY 14, a reduction of 0.01%.
-In FY 15 the Commissioners again lowered the Income Tax rate by 0.01% from 3.04% to 3.03%, effective on January 1st, 2015.
+The Commissioners lowered the income tax rate from 3.05% to 3.04% in FY 14, a reduction of 0.01%.
+In FY 15 the Commissioners again lowered the income tax rate by 0.01% from 3.04% to 3.03%, effective on January 1st, 2015.
 The State Comptroller's Office administers, collects, and distributes this tax to the counties and municipalities.
-Income Tax is primarily a General Fund revenue; however, 9.09% of Income Tax is traditionally dedicated to the capital budget for school construction and debt service.
-The Commissioners elected to reduce this amount to 7.09% in FY 16 through FY 17, to 7.59% in FY 18, and 8.09% in FY 19, with the released Income Tax revenue being used to fund the public schools budget.
+Income tax is primarily a General Fund revenue; however, 9.1% of income tax is dedicated to the capital budget for school construction and debt service.

-The budget for Income Tax is based on several factors, including a trend analysis of recent distributions, economic analysis of changes made at the State level, the local and national economies, and estimates provided by the State Comptroller's Office.
+The budget for income tax is based on several factors, including a trend analysis of recent distributions, economic analysis of changes made at the State level, the local and national economies, and estimates provided by the State Comptroller's Office.